The following links are provided to help users cite sources used in a research project.

 - "The citations on this page are recommended samples only, and have not been approved by the editorial board of the Modern Language Association.
 Consult your instructor or editor for the appropriate citation style.
 For further explanation and more sample citations, see Joseph Gibaldi, The MLA Handbook for Writers of Research Papers, 4th ed."

 - A guide by Carleton College Library which details how to cite sources using various formats.

 - Documentation Guidelines: Citing Sources Within Your Paper

-- This organized site, from the Duke Libraries Guide to Library Research, provides examples for citing sources in four well-known style manuals: Turabian, MLA, Chicago and APA.
+- This organized site, from the Research Support page at Duke University Libraries, provides examples for citing sources in four well-known style manuals: Turabian, MLA, Chicago and APA.
 Users can select from a pull-down menu or use a text menu on the left side of the page to choose topics that include articles from journals, magazines, or newspapers, books and Web sites.

 - Electronic Reference Formats Recommended by the American Psychological Association